Foundations of Glens Falls Nation

 Health Screening for Students, Staff, and Visitors

 A safe and successful day of learning in our buildings will begin with actions at home, including a daily fever check for anyone headed to school for in-person teaching, learning, or working.
 “Specifically, all individuals must have their temperature checked each day – ideally, at home, prior to departing for school – before entering any school facility.”

 - All parents and guardians will be required to ensure that their child(ren) are not experiencing any signs or symptoms of COVID-19 and do not have a fever of 100°F or more prior to leaving home in the morning.
 Periodically, a “Symptoms and Status” Questionnaire will also be required for students before beginning their day at school.
 Separate guidance and directions will be sent to all families on how to verify fever-free students and/or report symptoms and status.

 - Faculty and Staff members will be required to self-screen for fever and ensure a temperature below 100°F using the district-provided screening tool.
 Additionally, a daily “Symptoms and Status” Questionnaire will be required for all employees reporting to school.

 - The “Symptoms and Status” Questionnaire will determine whether the student or staff member has:

-- d) traveled internationally or from a state with widespread community transmission of COVID-19 per the New York State Travel Advisory in the past 14 days.
+- [Removed April 1, 2021 as per NYS lifting of COVID travel restrictions: d) traveled internationally or from a state with widespread community transmission of COVID-19 per the New York State Travel Advisory in the past 14 days.]

 - Students, faculty, and staff members will enter the building one at a time, pausing to register their temperature using a no-touch scanner.
 The scanner simply checks for “above” or “below” 100* F. If the scanner alerts “above,” the individual immediately goes to the isolation room for assessment by the nurse.